anamulislamshamim/security_analyst_portfolio/investigating_database/README.md

-# I'm a security analyst at a large organization.
+I'm a security analyst at a large organization.
 Part of my job is to investigate security issues to help keep the system secure.
-I recently discovered some potential security issues that involve login attempts and employee machines.
+I recently discovered some potential security issues that involve login attempts and employee machines. <br>
 #
-# My task is to examine the organization’s data in their employees and log_in_attempts tables.
+My task is to examine the organization’s data in their employees and log_in_attempts tables.
 I’ll need to use SQL filters to retrieve records from different datasets and investigate the potential security issues.